Skip to main content

 The defense team has a number of steps they can pursue.
 These include post-trial motions for acquittal, asking for a reduction in the sentence, motions for a mistrial, and requesting a new trial.

 If none of these actions result in a change in sentencing, the next step is a direct appeal.
 A direct appeal is not a new trial.
 No new evidence can be admitted.
-The judge is limited to considering only issues from the original trial.
+The appeals judge is limited to considering only issues from the original trial.

 Depending on the state, this first appeal will go to the state appellate court.

 If the appellate judge's verdict is unfavorable, the defense team can ask the state's highest court to hear the case.
-In some states, the highest court is obligated to review every case with a sentence of capital punishment.
+In some states, the highest court is obligated to review every case with a sentence of death.
 In other states, the highest court is not required to hear the case but can do so at its discretion.

 Appealing a Death Penalty Sentence in Federal Court